 - Domestic Violence Awareness

-A monthly webinar series will be hosted on the topic of Child Maltreatment with another focused on Domestic Violence and Sexual Assault.
+Through the International Association of Forensic Nurses, IHS hosts a webinar series that focuses on a variety of forensic healthcare topics related to Child Maltreatment, Intimate Partner Violence, and Sexual Assault/Abuse.
 The training allows medical professionals to acquire and maintain the knowledge, skills, and competent clinical forensic practice to improve the response to domestic and sexual violence in hospitals, health clinics, and health stations within IHS.
-To register for upcoming training that offers free CEUs, CMEs, and behavioral health CEUs, visit the Tribal Forensic Healthcare website.